aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 # Echo Circuit 2019 Sales Analysis

 > For more of my projects and Data Journey, visit the rest of my [GitHub](https://github.com/aranjeetpaul).
-Or to see my Data Visualisation and Storytelling skills, visit my [Tableau Public](https://public.tableau.com/app/profile/aranjeet.paul/vizzes) for an Emergency Room Dashboard with a calendar filter, static and dynamic visualisations and custom tool tips.
+Or to see my Data Visualisation and Storytelling skills, visit my [Tableau Public](https://public.tableau.com/app/profile/aranjeet.paul/vizzes) for an Emergency Room Dashboard with a calendar filter, static and dynamic visualisations, and custom tool tips.
 >
 > Feel free to follow me on [LinkedIn](https://www.linkedin.com/in/aranjeet-paul/)!